Finance and Funding

 There is no application form to fill in for these bursaries.
 Eligible candidates are identified by the College's Student Support and Hardship Panel, using information on household income provided by the student finance organisations.
 The College will consider a range of factors in addition to household income.
 In most cases, the awards are renewed each year until the end of the student's undergraduate course.

-We also have a substantial hardship fund to support students at Lincoln who encounter unforeseen financial problems.
+We have a substantial Student Financial Support Fund to support students at Lincoln who encounter unforeseen financial problems.

 The following bursaries are available to current undergraduate students.
 Please note, all undergraduates are eligible to apply, but financial information must be provided to the selection panel.